exercism/r/concepts/functions/about.md

 Technically, this is known as a [closure][wiki-closure].

 The environment is particularly important with dot args, as any values supplied this way can be passed through to function calls in the function body.
-The outer function need not know or care what the dot args mean.
+The outer function need not know or care what the dot a  - recursion
+  - pipes (or else move that to functional-programming?) rgs mean.

 ```R
 f_var <- function(x, ...) {